ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 The following terms are defined in {{!RFC6241}} and are not redefined here:

-- configuration data
 - state data

-The following terms are defined in {{!RFC8342}} and are not redefined here:

-- applied configuration

 The following terms are defined in {{?RFC8453}} and are not redefined here: